tannerdolby/matrmath/README.md

 - `is2D` - `boolean` - Optional boolean parameter to specify if the matrix is 1D instead of 2D.

 ### det(M)
-Calculate the [determinant](https://en.wikipedia.org/wiki/Determinant) of a matrix using [Laplace expansion](https://en.wikipedia.org/wiki/Laplace_expansion).
+Calculate the [determinant](https://en.wikipedia.org/wiki/Determinant) of a matrix.

 - `M` - `number[][]` - A 2-dimensional array.